-As mentioned in Operating Year 2022, the outbreak of war in Ukraine has drastically changed the external environment.
-Oneflow's operations have very limited exposure to Ukraine and Russia but are exposed to the effects of the war in the form of a deteriorating macroeconomic situation with rising inflation and interest rates and reduced economic growth.
-The main risks arising from the current uncertain situation due to the war in Ukraine are;
+As mentioned in External impact, the outbreak of war in Ukraine and Israel has drastically changed the external environment.
+Oneflow's operations have very limited exposure to Ukraine, Russia and Israel but are exposed to the effects of the war in the form of a deteriorating macroeconomic situation with rising inflation and interest rates and reduced economic growth.
+The main risks arising from the current uncertain situation due to the war in Ukraine and Israel are;